Resident Retention Tips For Multifamily Apartments

 It’s easy to get a new resident into a unit and never see them again until they have a service request or their lease is up and it’s time to move out.
 The importance of customer service in property management can often be undervalued, with some property managers making the mistake of treating tenants like they would an automatic bank payment – “set and forget”.
-They’re locked into their lease, they might say, so what’s the difference?
+When a long term resident is locked into their lease, they might say, “so what’s the difference”?

 A shortsighted attitude is the easiest way to give a resident the impression that your relationship with them is strictly transactional.
 People want to be valued, and apartment community residents especially so.
 Simple kindness and gestures can go a long way in providing great customer service and improving your resident retention rate.
 While residents don’t expect you to be their best friend, they do greatly appreciate someone who goes out of their way to say hello or lend them a hand.

 Some tips to improve your resident relationships include: